The Irish Times most nominated in NewsBrands shortlist 2019

 Rosita Boland with her trophy at the 2018 Newsbrands Ireland journalism awards Photograph: Simon Carswell

-The Irish Times has received 34 nominations in the shortlist for the NewsBrands Journalism Awards 2019 - the highest number of nominations in this year’s competition.
+The Irish Times has received 32 nominations in the shortlist for the NewsBrands Journalism Awards 2019 – the highest number for a publication in this year’s competition.

 The NewsBrands Journalism Awards are open to any work published in print, website, online, mobile, video, audio or any other news delivery format from any NewsBrands Ireland member title.

-Some 24 Irish Times journalists shared 33 nominations while the irishtimes.com website received an additional nomination for news website/news app of the year.
+The irishtimes.com website is shortlisted for news website/news app of the year.

+Five of the six journalists shortlisted in the Foreign Coverage category write for The Irish Times: Sally Hayden; Derek Scally; Suzanne Lynch; Lara Marlowe and Patrick Freyne.

 The Irish Times received four of the six nominations for Best Use of Video, citing the work of Simon Carswell, Kathleen Harris, Enda O’Dowd and Bryan O’Brien.

-Jack Power of the Irish Times was nominated in three categories; Business Journalist of the Year; Investigative Journalism and Young Journalist of the Year.
+Jack Power of The Irish Times was nominated in three categories; Business Journalist of the Year; Investigative Journalism and Young Journalist of the Year.
+Irish Times reporter Sarah Burns was also shortlisted as Young Journalist of the Year as was current Irish Times reporter Shauna Bowers for her past work at The Times, Ireland edition.

+Markets Correspondent Joe Brennan is shortlisted for Business Journalist of the Year.

+In the Campaigning Journalism category, The Irish Times’ No Child campaign has been shortlisted.

+Irish Times Political Editor Pat Leahy is shortlisted as Political Journalist of the year, while Political Reporter Jennifer Bray is shortlisted for Political Story of the year.

+In the Broadsheet Sports Journalist category, Keith Duggan and Malachy Clerkin from The Irish Times are shortlisted.

-Rosita Boland last year’s winner of the overall title Journalist of the Year was nominated in the category Features Broadsheet Writer of the Year.
+Last year’s winner of the overall title Journalist of the Year was Rosita Boland.